MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 This article provides an overview of some of the shortcut key combinations that you can use when you are working with [!INCLUDE[prodshort](includes/prodshort.md)].

 > [!TIP]
-> For a quick, print-friendly overview of the most popular shortcuts for PC users, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).
-For a graphical representation, choose the following image.
+> For an overview of the most popular shortcuts, see [Keyboard Shortcuts (PC only)](keyboard-shortcuts-cheatsheet.md).
+For a graphical, print-friendly version, choose the following image.
 >
 > [ ![](media/bckeyboardmap-inline.png) ](media/keyboard_shortcuts.pdf)